-True False Statement 1A The Central Limit Theorem (CLT) suggests that an unbiased sa The Central Limit Theorem (CLT) suggests that an unbiased sample will be normally distributed if it is the result of a reasonably large number of draws from a population 1 B B The mean of the sampling distribution for a proportion is expected to have the The mean of the sampling distribution for a proportion is expected to have the same value even when the sample size increases.
+True False Statement 1A The Central Limit Theorem (CLT) suggests that an unbiased sample will be normal distributed if it is the result of a reasonably large number of draws from a population 1 B The mean of the sampling distribution for a proportion is expected to have the same value even when the sample size increases.
 1C The Central Limit Theorem (CLT) will apply in situations where the number of random draws (sample size of a random sample) is reasonably large and the population is normal.
-1 E For a population that is not normally distributed, the distribution of sample percentages will have the same shape as the population when the sample (randomly drawn) is reasonably large.
+1E For a population that is not normally distributed, the distribution of sample percentages will have the same shape as the population when the sample (randomly drawn) is reasonably large.
 1G The sampling distribution for unbiased random samples of reasonable size will be centered on the expected value of the mean.
-1H The Central Limit Theorem (CLT) implies th The Central Limit Theorem (CLT) implies than when it's conditions are met, a sampling distribution can be correctly summarized by only an expected value and a standard deviation
+1H The Central Limit Theorem (CLT) implies than when it's conditions are met, a sampling distribution can be correctly summarized by only an expected value and a standard deviation